forcedotcom/mobile-ui-elements/README.md

 	- `startpage`: (Optional) Default: first direct child element with class="page".
 Instance of the DOM element, with class="page", that should be shown first when the app loads.
 	- `hideheader`: (Optional) Default: false.
 Show/Hide default header on the page.

-	Example: when using inside Visualforce:
+	Example (when using inside Visualforce):

 	```
 	<force-ui-app accesstoken="{!$Api.Session_ID}"></force-ui-app>